shanyu10/bkt/README.md

     ```bash
     npm run dev:backend
     ```
-    This will start the Node.js Express server on `http://localhost:5001`.
+    This will start the Node.js Express server on `http://localhost:5001`. **Note: The backend server should generally remain running during development.
+Only restart it if changes are made to `backend/server.js` or its dependencies.**

 2.  **Start the Frontend Development Server:**
     ```bash